 Listing 18-30: Using a match guard to test for equality with an outer variable

-This will now print Default case, x = Some(5).
-The pattern in the second match arm is not introducing a new variable y that would shadow the outer y, meaning we can use the outer y in the match guard.
+This code will now print Default case, x = Some(5).
+The pattern in the second match arm doesn’t introduce a new variable y that would shadow the outer y, meaning we can use the outer y in the match guard.
 Instead of specifying the pattern as Some(y), which would have shadowed the outer y, we specify Some(n).
-This creates a new variable n that does not shadow anything because there is no n variable outside the match.
+This creates a new variable n that doesn’t shadow anything because there is no n variable outside the match.

-In the match guard , if n == y, this is not a pattern and therefore does not introduce new variables.
+The match guard if n == y is not a pattern and therefore doesn’t introduce new variables.
 This y is the outer y rather than a new shadowed y, and we can look for a value that has the same value as the outer y by comparing n to y.

-You can also use the or operator | in a match guard to specify multiple patterns, and the match guard condition will apply to all of the patterns.
+You can also use the or operator | in a match guard to specify multiple patterns; the match guard condition will apply to all the patterns.
 Listing 18-31 shows the precedence of combining a match guard with a pattern that uses |.
 The important part of this example is that the if y match guard applies to 4, 5, and 6, even though it might look like if y only applies to 6:

 let x = 4;